 Irina Shayk, Russian supermodel

-Russia is the biggest country in the world with rich history and traditions.
+Russia is the biggest country in the world with a rich history and traditions.
 And of course, there are a lot of myths and rumors around it.
 But I hope that this article helped you to break the stereotypes about Russia!

 by Valentina Ekimova, Moscow tour guide